ironbee/ironbee/predicate/reference.md

 : `[...]` where '...' is the values of the list var named `N`.

 Finished
 : Except for non-dynamic lists, as soon as var has a value.
-For dynamic lists, it will be finished if that is known and otherwise, never.
+For dynamic lists, it will be finished if the var has a defined final phase that is at or before the current phase.

 **`(field N)`**